Sensitive and Strong

 Years ago, I was telling a counselor—in excruciating detail—how hard I was working to avoid inconveniencing anyone in my life.
 When she finally interrupted me to ask, “Why?”
 I had no response.
 I’d never thought to ask why!
 Then she said, “Inconvenience is normal.”

 Well, that was news for this HSP!
-Because of our perceptivity and our bad habit of Fawning, we are often adept at anticipating when someone might be inconvenienced, and we do our best to prevent it.
+Because of our perceptivity and our habit of Fawning, we are often adept at anticipating when someone might be inconvenienced, and we do our best to prevent it.
 While this seems generous, it can set you up for feeling like you’ve let people down when they experience the inevitable inconveniences of life.

 Trying to avoid ever being one of those “inevitable inconveniences” is not a worthy relational goal.
 Instead of fretting about what you do not want to be, focus on what you do want to be: honest, clear, and forthcoming.